mbenson/backstage/docs/features/software-templates/template-extensions.md

 ## Writing your Module

-Once the CLI has generated for you the essential structure for your new scaffolder module, it's time to implement our template extensions.
+Once the CLI has generated the essential structure for your new scaffolder module, it's time to implement our template extensions.
 Here we'll demonstrate how to create each of the supported extension types.

 `src/module.ts` is where the magic happens.
 Firstly, in that file, we prepare ourselves to utilize the relevant API extension point, by adding: